Table Of Contents

 The pagoda was originally a small hut built by Nhat Dinh in 1843, who was formerly recognized by royal authority as the monk of Giac Hoang Pagoda.
 In 1848, the pagoda was restored by monk Cung Ky with the help of the king’s eunuchs and courtiers.
 Tu Hieu hence became a large pagoda.

-In 1894, it was rebuilt by Cuong Ky with the support of King Thanh Thai and the King’s eunuchs created the half-moon lake.
+In 1894, it was rebuilt by Cuong Ky with the support of King Thanh Thai, and the King’s eunuchs created the half-moon lake.
 In 1962, the pagoda was renovated by Most Ven Chon Thiet.
-And in 1971 the three-entrance gate and the staff houses were rehabilitated by senior monk Chi Niem.
+And in 1971, the three-entrance gate and the staff houses were rehabilitated by senior monk Chi Niem.

-The entrance gate to the pagoda is a curved two storey structure.
+The entrance gate to the pagoda is a curved two-storey structure.
 On the second storey, a statue of the guardian spirit Ho Phap protects the pagoda.
 Inside the gate is a crescent-lotus pond.
 On both sides of the courtyard are stele houses engraved with the history of the pagoda.

 Hermitage Bien Duc Thien An

-Ho Chi Minh Museum in Hue city
+Ho Chi Minh Museum in Hue City

-Location: Ho Chi Minh Museum is arranged in a two-storey building on No.6 Le Loi Street looking over the lovely Perfume River.
+Location: Ho Chi Minh Museum is arranged in a two-storey building on No.6 Le Loi Street, looking over the lovely Perfume River.

-A visit to Ho Chi Minh Museum will help tourists to understand more about the life and the career of President Ho Chi Minh, the venerable leader of Vietnam, to understand more about the unlimited esteem of the people of Thua Thien-Hue to Uncle Ho.
+A visit to the Ho Chi Minh Museum will help tourists to understand more about the life and the career of President Ho Chi Minh, the venerable leader of Vietnam, and to understand more about the unlimited esteem of the people of Thua Thien-Hue to Uncle Ho.

 Hue National School (Quoc Hoc Hue)

-Hue National School was founded in order to train those who would serve the feudal colonial government, so in the study curricula French was the main subject.
+Hue National School was founded in order to train those who would serve the feudal colonial government, so in the study curricula, French was the main subject.
 The conditions of the students accepted by Hue National School:

 – The sons of the King’s relatives.